-Virginia's distracted driving law generally bans texting-while-driving for all motorists and talking on a cellphone for only certain drivers.
-This article discusses the specifics of what the law prohibits and the costs and other consequences of a violation.
+Virginia's distracted driving law generally bans texting and talking on a handheld cell phone while operating a vehicle.
+Here are the specifics of what the law prohibits and the costs and other consequences of a texting or cell phone violation.

 Virginia's distracted driving law is simple and straightforward.
 It prohibits holding a personal communication device while driving.

 Although this broad prohibition doesn't explicitly say so, it makes it illegal to text message or talk on a handheld cell phone when operating a vehicle.

 A distracted driving violation is a traffic infraction.
 The fines are:

 These fines are the same regardless of whether the driver was caught talking on the phone, texting, or doing some other activity on a device.